 Employees should also have their employment contracted diligently reviewed to make sure they understand the terms before signing.

-If you are an employer looking to draft or update your employment agreement, or an employee seeking to clarify your rights, our team of experienced employment and human rights lawyers can help.
-Contact us at 1-800-771-7882, or email email@example.com and we would be happy to assist.
+If you are an employer looking to draft or update your employment contract, or an employee seeking to clarify your rights, our team of experienced employment and human rights lawyers can help.
+Contact us at 1-800-771-7882, or email [email protected] and we would be happy to assist.

 If you are a small or medium-sized company looking for full-service support, visit our CLO program page for our strategic solutions.